FloWebDev/JwtManager/README.md

 From a secret key, the JWT Manager enables you to:
 - generate a JWT,
 - check the integrity and its validity period,
-- if the JWT integrity and validity period are validated, header and payload informations are returned (>= v1.3.0),
+- get header and payload informations (>= v1.3.0) if the JWT integrity and validity period are validated,
 - generate (>= v1.2.0) a new JWT from a valid or expired JWT as soon as the integrity is verified (signature).
 ## Example